severalnines/ansible-clustercontrol/README.md

   * `hostname_data` - Optional hostname of a node to be used for sampling database statistics.
   * `hostname_internal` - Optional hostname of a node to be used for the cluster's internal data communication.
 ClusterControl should not use this to communicate with any of the nodes.
   * `port` - The database port.

-For MySQL Replication, the first node is the master.

 `mysql_password: "password"`